 Docker Strategy for Testing PHP Version Upgrades

-Docker solves these problems by providing a containerized environment where you can test your application with different PHP versions safely.
 In this guide, we’ll walk through a comprehensive Docker-based strategy to ensure your application is fully compatible with a new PHP version before you make the switch in production.

 Why Use Docker for PHP Upgrade Testing?